Keepingshtum/CP2/README.md

 The Channel can support all these at once, or you can choose to forgo some types of content.
 It is all dependent on what content you want on your channel!

+So for example, if you only want to show videos, remove the node called "Music" from the JSON feed and you will not see any musical titles in the channel.

+Simiilarly, if you only want to show series, you can remove "Movies" and "Music".
+Feel free to mix and match as much as you like.

 This brings us to the first part of using this channel:

 ### Part one: Customising the feed